Smoac/openbis-fork/docs/system-documentation/docker/usage.md

 2024-01-19 18:37:50.984 UTC [1] LOG:  database system is ready to accept connections
 ```

-The volume created (`openbis-database-data`) can be inspected to spot the mountpoint where database data is physically stored.
+The volume created (`openbis-database-data`) can be inspected to check the mountpoint where the database data is physically stored.

 ```
 $ docker volume inspect openbis-database-data;